Dille & Kamille,

 We were happy and honoured when asked to help Dille & Kamille.
-It is not just an exceptional shop formula, but also a very special organisation, where the Dille & Kamille DNA is in the blood of every employee.
-An organisation where, as a design agency, you must not act as the proverbial bull in the china shop.
+It is not just an exceptional store, but also a very special organisation, where the Dille & Kamille DNA is in the blood of every employee.
+An organisation where, as a design agency, you must not act as the proverbial bull in the china store.

 Dille & Kamille, an oasis in a busy town